CharlesGueunet/vimmic/README.md

   folder in the Vimmic installation folder.
 * If you want to display saved session at Vim startup, save them in `sessions/` folder in the Vimmic installation folder.
-* You can see the Vimmic keymap with the command: `:map`.
+* You can see the Vimmic keymap with the command: `:map` or with 3x leader.

 You may need to restart Vim for your changes to the configuration to apply.